-Throughout your studies, you’ll be supported by a teaching team with wide-ranging expertise in traditional music, popular music and music technology.
+Throughout your studies, you’ll be supported by a teaching team with wide-ranging expertise in electronic music, popular music and creative music technology.
 You can also join our Electronic Music Society, which hosts weekly workshops and organises live performances and club nights.

 Course Leader: Dr Sean Albiez

-Our BA (Hons) Electronic Music will prepare you to work in any role involving the recording and production of music or sound.
+Our BA (Hons) Electronic Music will equip you primarily for a career as a producer-artist, but the wide-ranging skills you pick up will be transferable to any role involving the recording and production of music or sound.

 Full details of assessment will be available after validation, but will include methods that allow you to show your progress using practices relevant to professional music production.